SHOPPING CENTRES / ARCADES

 City Cross Arcade - Harvey Norman and Australia Post

-City Cross Arcade is located in the heart of the city, with entrances on Rundle Mall, Grenfell Street, Gawler Place and James Place.
+A new design upgrade is planned for City Cross Arcade in the heart of the city, with entrances on Rundle Mall, Grenfell Street, Gawler Place and James Place.
 The arcade is anchored by the key stores Harvey Norman, Rebel Sports and Australia Post, as well as offering a range of fashion, gifts and homewares stores.
 It has beauty based services including a men’s barber, hair and beauty, nail salon with convenient services including ATMs, pharmacy, Watch Doctor and lotteries agent.
 The International Food Court has a range of takeaway options including a Mad Mex and Indian cuisine offering a wide range of quality meals and quick bites to satisfy any craving.

 The Myer Centre- 5 levels of Shopping